UVic-CompPhys/PHYS515/Spectra.md

 A spectrum describes how a signal's amplitude or power is distributed across different frequencies.
 To be distinguished are spectral analysis in space and spectral analysis in time.

-* Spectrum in space: A spatial spectrum, also known as a spatial frequency spectrum or simply a "spectrum in space" characterizes how a physical quantity varies across different positions or spatial coordinates in a given region or space.
+* **Spatial spectrum:** A spatial spectrum, also known as a spatial frequency spectrum or simply a "spectrum in space" characterizes how a physical quantity varies across different positions or spatial coordinates in a given region or space.
-* Spectrum in time: A temporal spectrum, also known as a temporal frequency spectrum or a "spectrum in time," is used to analyze how the amplitude or power of a signal varies with time.
+* **Temporal spectrum:** A temporal spectrum, also known as a temporal frequency spectrum or a "spectrum in time," is used to analyze how the amplitude or power of a signal varies with time.

 ## Spectral Analysis in Time: Fourier Analysis